-Appalshop has its roots in America’s War on Poverty and community media movements of the 1960’s.
+Appalshop is a media arts and education center located in central Appalachia.
 It was established in 1969 as a project of the Community Film Workshop Council (CFWC), a nation-wide jobs training program created by the American Film Institute and Office of Economic Opportunity to teach film and video skills to disadvantaged youths.
 This era also saw the rise of a community media movement led by social issue filmmakers such as George Stoney (1916-2012), who advocated for teaching people how to use the tools of media production to tell their own stories and address problems in their communities.
 It was in this climate that the New York-based Community Film Workshop Council hired Bill Richardson, a Yale architecture school graduate, to establish a film workshop in the coalfield town of Whitesburg, Kentucky (pop.
 1,200).

 Whitesburg was the home of influential newspaper The Mountain Eagle and the law offices of Harry Caudill.
 Caudill was the author of 1963’s Night Comes to the Cumberlands: A Biography of a Depressed Area, which brought attention to poverty in Appalachia and is credited with making the area a focus of the government’s War on Poverty.